Le Port, Réunion

-Le Port (/fr/) is a commune in the French overseas department of Réunion.
+Le Port (/fr/; Por) is a commune in the French overseas department of Réunion.
 It is located at the extreme northwest corner of the island of Réunion.
-It has a population of 34,218 (2017).
-It is the main harbor city of the island.
+It has a population of 33,969 (2023).
+It hosts the main harbor of the island.
+The commune also serves as Réunion's primary industrial and logistics centre.
+Its port facilities support most of the island's maritime freight traffic and are surrounded by industrial and commercial zones that play a significant role in the local economy.

 Climate

 Le Port features a hot semi-arid climate (Köppen BSh).
 Due to located leeward side of the island, Le Port does not receive as much precipitation as Saint-Denis and the eastern part of the island.
 There is a wetter season from December to April and a drier season for the rest of the year.
 The warmest month is February, with a mean of 28.4 C and an average high of 31.9 C. February is also the wettest month, receiving 118.3 mm of rain on average.
 The coolest months are July and August, which have a mean of 22.9 C. July is also the driest month, receiving only 5.0 mm of rainfall on average.
 On 6 March 2004, Le Port recorded a temperature of 36.9 C, which is the highest temperature to have ever been recorded in Réunion.
 Le Port receives 2670.6 hours of sunshine annually, which is evenly distributed throughout the year.
 February is the least sunny and July is sunniest, although all months receive between 205 and 232 hours of sunshine on average.